Mezcal Old Fashioned

 Cocktails are fascinating recipes to experiment and play with thanks to classics like the old fashioned.
 With a time-tested recipe that has been enjoyed over and over again with many different twists and riffs, we know we have an amazing template to start from.

 And that’s just what we did with our mezcal old fashioned.
 This lovely combination of a slow sipper and refreshing summer cocktail hits the spot no matter the occasion.
+And be sure to check out our tequila old fashioned for another great option.

 What This Recipe Entails